mpl-extensions/mpl-interactions/README.md

 interactive_plot(f, x=x, beta=beta)
 ```

-Except for `%matplotlib inline` this will work with any backend.
-But, if you want to have the best performance and UX in a notebook, you should try to use these with `%matplotlib ipympl` which uses the Matplotlib jupyter extension [ipympl](https://github.com/matplotlib/ipympl).
+These functions are designed to be used with [ipympl](https://github.com/matplotlib/ipympl), the backend that is designed for use in Jupyter notebooks.
+So for optimal performance, make sure you set the backend with `%matplotlib ipympl`.
+That said, these functions will also work with any interactive backend (e.g. `%matplotlib qt5`).

 **generic**